indiana-university/rivet-react/src/components/Checkbox/Checkbox.md

 ```

 ### Indeterminate State
-The current pre-release version of _rivet-react_ does not support checkboxes with indeterminant state.
+The current pre-release version of _rivet-react_ does not support checkboxes with indeterminate state.
 However, we plan to add support by version 1.0.0.
 Follow this [Github issue](https://github.com/indiana-university/rivet-react/issues/15) for details.